MaterializeInc/k8s-eip-operator/README.md

 `OPENTELEMETRY_ENDPOINT` is the endpoint to send the logs to.

 `OPENTELEMETRY_HEADERS` is a json formatted map of key/value pairs to be included in the GRPC request headers.

+`OPENTELEMETRY_TOPLEVEL_FIELDS` is a json formatted map of key/value pairs to be included in all traces.

 `OPENTELEMETRY_SAMPLE_RATE` is a float value controlling the trace sample rate.
 Default is 0.05.